 All the time he was in Brittany, Jasper maintained correspondence with Henry’s mother, Margaret, who was now married to her third husband, a man with no particular political loyalty except to whoever was in power at the time.
 Under Jasper’s tutelage, thanks to his own military training under his half-brother, Henry VI, Henry Tudor became a skilled soldier.

-When Henry VI’s only son and heir was killed in battle, and Henry VI himself was killed as a prisoner of the Yorks, Jasper began to work with Henry Tudor’s mother to promote Henry’s position as the last legitimate Lancaster heir.
+When Henry VI’s only son and heir were killed in battle, and Henry VI himself was killed as a prisoner of the Yorks, Jasper began to work with Henry Tudor’s mother to promote Henry’s position as the last legitimate Lancaster heir.
 With Jasper’s help and encouragement, Henry mounted an invasion of England in 1485, where his forces killed and defeated the much more battlefield-experienced Yorkist King Richard III, thanks in part to Henry’s step-father waiting on the sidelines to see how the battle was going, and deciding to use his own troops to support his step-son when it looked like he might win.

 Henry Tudor was crowned Henry VII on the battlefield by his step-father, with Jasper looking on.
 As king, Henry VII married the daughter of the original Yorkist king, Edward IV, uniting the houses of York and Lancaster.
 He also restored all of Jasper’s lands and titles, and even did him one better by making him Duke of Bedford, and giving him Cardiff Castle.
 After this, Jasper always referred to himself as “the high and mighty Prince Jasper, brother and uncle of Kings, Duke of Bedford and Earl of Pembroke.”